 Registered Reports Funding Program

 Registered Reports (RR), a new way of reporting the results of empirical investigations in scientific journals, have the potential to drive not only transformational research, but high-quality transformational research that is open and reproducible.
-This new program, launching spring/summer 2021 will offer researchers support to use the RR format.
+This new program offers researchers support to use the RR format.
 Please see the Program Guidelines for full details.

 About Registered Reports